Robert Austin Markus

 Robert Austin Markus, (8 October 1924 - 8 December 2010), born Róbert Imre Márkus, was a Hungarian-born British historian and philosopher best known for his research on the early history of Christianity.

 Early life

 Róbert Imre Márkus was born in Budapest, Hungary on 8 October 1924.
-Both of his parents were Jews with strong ties to Christianity.
+Both of his parents were Jews with ties to Christianity.
 His father, Gyözö (Victor) Márkus (1897–1971), was the director of a heavy engineering firm which had been founded by Robert's grandfather Márkus Lajos, originally a locksmith.
 Robert's mother, Lili (Lily) Elek (1900–1962), was the daughter of the manager of an enormous forest in Osijek, modern-day Croatia.
 She was an internationally recognized ceramicist.

 Robert's father had converted to Lutheranism as a young man, but later regretted his decision and applied for readmission to the synagogue.
-Márkus was baptized in the Lutheran church as an infant.
+Robert had his Bar Mitzvah celebration in Budapest, though his younger brother Tomás did not, as the family left Hungary when Tomás was only 11 years old.